0xsequence/sequence.js/README.md

 Below are notes and instructions on how to get your development environment up and running, and enjoyable.

-1. **Install dependencies** -- we use yarn workspaces, so please use yarn instead of npm.
+1. **Install dependencies**
-   Run, `yarn install`
+   Run, `pnpm install`

 2. **Workflow** -- we use the amazing [preconstruct](https://github.com/preconstruct/preconstruct)
    package to handle our monorepo build system.

-3. **Local dev** -- when you're working on the code in this repository, you can safely run `yarn dev` at the root-level, which will link all packages/** together, so that when a local dependency from packages/** is used by another, it will automatically be linked without having to run a build command.
-Just remember: run `yarn dev` anytime you developing in this repo.
-Note, that when you run `yarn build` it will clear the dev environment, so you will need to run `yarn dev` again after a build.
-However, `yarn build` should only be used when making a release.
+3. **Local dev** -- when you're working on the code in this repository, you can safely run `pnpm dev` at the root-level, which will link all packages/** together, so that when a local dependency from packages/** is used by another, it will automatically be linked without having to run a build command.
+Just remember: run `pnpm dev` anytime you developing in this repo.
+Note, that when you run `pnpm build` it will clear the dev environment, so you will need to run `pnpm dev` again after a build.
+However, `pnpm build` should only be used when making a release.

-4. **Testing** -- to test the system, you can run `yarn test` at the top-level or at an individual package-level.
+4. **Testing** -- to test the system, you can run `pnpm test` at the top-level or at an individual package-level.

-5. **Type-checking** -- to typecheck the system you can run `yarn typecheck` at any level.
+5. **Type-checking** -- to typecheck the system you can run `pnpm typecheck` at any level.

-6. **Building** -- to _compile_ the project to dist files for a release, run `yarn build` at the root-level.
+6. **Building** -- to _compile_ the project to dist files for a release, run `pnpm build` at the root-level.
 Note building packages repeatedly during development is unnecessary with `preconstruct`.
-During local development run `yarn dev` and when building to make a release, run `yarn build`.
+During local development run `pnpm dev` and when building to make a release, run `pnpm build`.

 7. **Versioning** -- this repository uses the handy [changesets](https://github.com/atlassian/changesets)
    package for package versioning across the monorepo, as well as changelogs.
 See _Releasing_ section below.